| 1910 - 1926 |

 - Changed the company name to Nippon Columbia Co., Ltd.

-- "The Apple Song" by Michiko Namiki a big hit.
+- "The Apple Song" by Michiko Namiki became a big hit.

 - Released the first long playing (LP) record in Japan.